maxio-com/stoplight-platform-api-docs/portal/content/development-tools/chargify-js/gateway-support.md

 * TrustCommerce
 * Adyen

-For more information on Advanced Billing gateways, please view the [current list of gateways we support.](https://www.maxio.com/payment-gateways)
+For more information on Advanced Billing gateways, please view the [current list of gateways we support](https://www.maxio.com/payment-gateways).

 ## Multiple Gateways on a Single Site

 When Multi-Gateway is enabled on a site, you can connect this site with multiple gateways.
-Please [contact support](mailto:support@maxio.com) to enable this feature, and feel free to peruse our [help documentation on the topic](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404876665741-Gateway-Configuration#selecting-a-gateway).
+Please [contact support](mailto:support@maxio.com) to enable this feature, and feel free to read [this help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404876665741-Gateway-Configuration#selecting-a-gateway).

 Once enabled, you must set up a gateway handle for each connected gateway.
 This gateway handle can be optionally used in the Chargify.js to directly select a gateway where a payment profile will be stored in.
 [An example may be found here](./Chargify.js-Configurations.md#multi-gateway-configuration).